Charles Schwab Field Omaha: First game

 The first regular season college baseball game was played on April 19, 2011, between the Nebraska Cornhuskers and host Creighton Bluejays.
-The ceremonial first pitch was thrown out by TD Ameritrade CEO Fred Tomczyk.
+The ceremonial first pitch was thrown out by TD Ameritrade CEO Frederick Tomczyk.
 It was a game of many firsts for the park including first balk and first hamster races.
 The Cornhuskers won 2–1 in front of a paid attendance of just over 22,000 (a sellout) and a scanned attendance of just over 18,000, making it the most attended game of the collegiate regular season.

 During its first season, the Missouri Valley Conference baseball tournament was held at the ballpark in late May, the third time Creighton had hosted the event.